GoogleCloudPlatform/community/tutorials/bigtable-spark-dataproc.md

       -instance=$BIGTABLE_SPARK_INSTANCE_ID \
       read $BIGTABLE_SPARK_WORDCOUNT_TABLE

-If you ran wordcount locally, you will see duplicate entries for words, since Bigtable supports data versioning.
+If you ran the Wordcount job locally, you will see duplicate entries for words, since Bigtable supports data versioning.

 ## Cleaning up